FoxxMD/multi-scrobbler/README.md

 A single-user, javascript app to scrobble your recent plays to [Maloja](https://github.com/krateng/maloja) (and other clients, eventually)

-* Includes convenience web server for authorizing your spotify app
-* Persists obtained credentials to file
-* Automatically refreshes authorization for unattended use
-* Implements back off behavior if no listening activity is detected after an interval (after 10 minutes of idle it will back off to a maximum of 5 minutes between checks)
 * Displays running status and buffered log through web server
+* Spotify - Authorize your app through the web server
+* Spotify - Persists obtained credentials to file
+* Spotify - Automatically refreshes authorization for unattended use
+* Spotify - Implements back off behavior if no listening activity is detected after an interval (after 10 minutes of idle it will back off to a maximum of 5 minutes between checks)
+* [Tautulli](https://tautulli.com/) - Scrobble endpoint using notification webhook

 ## Installation